Public communication about tobacco product regulation

 Smokers incorrectly assume that the regulated product (e.g., menthol cigarettes) must be more harmful than products that remain for sale (e.g., non-menthol cigarettes) and these types of misperceptions may dampen the potential impact of product regulation measures on quitting behaviours.

-How will the project address the issue?
+How did the project address the issue?

 Findings from this project will be used to facilitate equitable education to address potential unintended consequences of tobacco product regulation measures in Australia (and internationally), particularly necessary among the high prevalence groups more likely to currently be using the regulated products.